Federal judge in Washington orders sweeps of some Michigan and Wisconsin postal facilities for election ballots

 OLYMPIA — A federal judge late Friday ordered the U.S. Postal Service to report to the court its daily sweeps of some postal facilities in Michigan and Wisconsin to make sure ballots are being sent and delivered ahead of Tuesday’s elections.

-The order by Judge Stanley Bastian of the U.S. District Court of Eastern Washington requires the Postal Service to “make every effort to deliver those ballots by 8:00 PM local time on Election Day as required by Michigan and Wisconsin law, including by using Priority Mail Express and/or
+The order by Judge Stanley Bastian of the U.S. District Court of Eastern Washington requires the Postal Service to “make every effort to deliver those ballots by 8:00 PM local time on Election Day as required by Michigan and Wisconsin law, including by using Priority Mail Express and/or other extraordinary measures,” according to court records.

 The reports must be made to the court starting Sunday and running through Nov.
 10, according to the order.